openstack-archive/instack-undercloud/doc/source/advanced_deployment/ready_state.rst

 Ready-State (BIOS, RAID)
 ========================

+.. note:: Ready-state configuration currently works only with Dell DRAC
+          machines.

 Ready-state configuration can be used to prepare bare-metal resources for deployment.
 It includes BIOS and RAID configuration based on a predefined profile.